 Practical expedient for assets with low credit risk

-An entity may presume that the credit risk on a financial instrument has not significantly increased since its initial recognition if the financial instrument is deemed to have a low credit risk at the reporting date (IFRS 9.5.5.10).
+An entity may presume that the credit risk on a financial instrument has not significantly increased since its initial recognition if the financial instrument is considered to have a low credit risk at the reporting date (IFRS 9.5.5.10).

 In assessing the low credit risk of a financial instrument, several factors are considered: the default risk, the borrower’s ability to meet short-term cash flow obligations, and resilience to long-term economic fluctuations.
 An instrument’s low credit risk is not solely based on collateral value – it must inherently possess low credit risk without such support.
-Additionally, an instrument isn’t deemed low risk merely due to a lower default risk relative to other instruments of the entity or within the entity’s jurisdiction.
+Additionally, an instrument isn’t considered low risk merely due to a lower default risk relative to other instruments of the entity or within the entity’s jurisdiction.
 An ‘investment grade’ external rating is a sign that a financial instrument might have low credit risk.
 However, external ratings are not mandatory for an instrument to be classified as low credit risk (IFRS 9.B5.5.22‒24).

 Credit-impaired financial assets